stride3d/stride-community-toolkit/README.md

 ## Prerequisites

-You must install (unless it is installed already) the following, otherwise you won't be able to build/run the proejct.
+You must install the following, otherwise you won't be able to build/run the project.
+If you are using Stride 4.1+, these should be already installed.

 1. Install Visual C++ Redistributable
    - From [Microsoft Visual C++](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2015-2017-2019-and-2022) page or direct link [vc_redist.x64.exe  ](https://aka.ms/vs/17/release/vc_redist.x64.exe)